 Music technology is a diverse field and this course enables you to study it from a broad range of perspectives.
 You'll work with digital, analogue and hybrid music technology tools to create high quality sound and music productions.
 From record production to software programming, sonic art and performance, you will develop technical and artistic skills across a range of musical styles and contexts.

-Each level is made up of four modules each worth 30 credit points.
-Typically a student must complete 120 credits at each level.
+Years 1 and 2 are made up of four modules, each worth 30 credit points.
+Typically, a student must complete 120 credits at each level.
+In Year 3, students will take a capstone 60 Professional Project module along with two optional modules.

 30 credits